ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ## Step 3a Repeat Until Touching Wall

 We don't really want the bird to fly forever.
 We want him to stop flying when he hits a wall.
-So we will change the `forever loop` to `until touching wall` loops.
+So we will change the `forever` loops to `repeat until touching wall` loops.

 ```ad-scratch